puzzmo-com/xd-crossword-tools/README.md

   Indicates to the game engine that the rebus for `1` on the grid can be _either_ `M` or `F`.

   ```
-  Rebus: 1=M&F
-  Rebus: 2=L&T
+  Rebus: 1=M&F 2=L&T
   ```

   Indicates to the game engine that the rebus for `1` on the grid can be _either_ `M` or `F`, but that the side needs to be respected across all possible rebuses in the clue.
-So for `M1L2` you could have "MALE`and`FATE`but not`FALE`or`MATE`.
+So for `M1L2` you could have `MALE` and `FATE`but not `FALE` or `MATE`.

 - TODO: `Related: A4=A3=D6 D17=D12`
   Provide a way to tell the crossword engine that a particular set of answers relate to each other and should be highlighted somehow.
+There's a good argument that this can be parsed out of the clue's string instead, which is probably what others do.

 #### Notes